-Gunnison Veterinary Clinic is equipped to handle both routine and more complex surgical procedures.
+Gunnison Veterinary Clinic & Critter Sitters is equipped to handle both routine and more complex surgical procedures.
 We offer a safe and comfortable place for pets to have surgery.

-At Gunnison Veterinary Clinic, we require each pet prior to receiving anesthesia to have an in depth physical exam by your veterinarian.
+We require each pet prior to receiving anesthesia to have an in-depth physical exam by your veterinarian.
 Because there are general risks inherent to going under anesthesia, especially for pets that are very young, old, or ill, we do recommend a few preoperative diagnostic tests to check on your pet's health.
 We are looking for any indications of underlying medical problems or increased likelihood for anesthetic risk.
 These tests may include blood tests, an EKG, x-rays, and/or ultrasound.
 If you have any questions about your pet's health or their risk under anesthesia, please reach out to your veterinarian for help in making an educated decision.

 Prior to anesthesia, your pet will be administered a pain medication and a sedative injection to ease the process and reduce their stress.
 An intravenous catheter is then placed to administer intravenous fluids and any additional medications they may need.